-- give you an advanced critical understanding of key issues, concepts and theories and the relationship between theory and practice in the fields of media and communication
+- an advanced understanding of key issues, concepts and theories, as well as the relationship between theory and practice, in the field of media and communication

-- instil a sound knowledge and understanding of media language and its iterations on different media platforms
+- sound knowledge of media language and its iterations on different media platforms

-- help you develop an understanding of current methodology as it is embodied in media and communication practices
+- an understanding of current methodology as it is embodied in media and communication practices

-- encourage you to engage with theories underlying current views on communicative practices, including the importance of global and local media manifestations
+- an appreciation of the current views on communicative practices, including the importance of global and local media manifestations.

 I chose this university because of its links to the University of Liverpool.
 XJTLU has great facilities and easy access to textbooks and other resources.Tri Mulyani Student, MSc Media and Communication, Indonesia